orra-dev/orra/README.md

 ## Quick Start

 Build your first reliable AI application with Orra!
 We'll use our [Echo service (JavaScript)](examples/echo-js) example to show you the magic of intelligent service orchestration.
 Requires [Node.js 18+](https://nodejs.org/en/download/package-manager).

 While simple, it showcases Orra's capabilities:

 - **Workflow intelligence**: AI analyzes your instructions and creates execution plans - no manual routing needed.
-- **Resilient execution**: Service interruptions, retries, and recovery handled automatically - zero special handling code.
+- **Durable execution**: Service interruptions, retries, and recovery handled automatically - zero special handling code.

 **If Python is more your speed**, follow along using the [Echo service (Python)](examples/echo-python) example.